All Episodes

 Who's a black guy?

-See the way Rush took over Janet.
+See the way Rush took up for Janet.

-Folks, by the way, if I may go back to my program on Monday, talking about them assigning to us our intentions and their attempt to make everybody believe that we are at heart mean, extreme, racist, sexist bigots, and all that.
+Folks, by the way, if I may go back to my Program on Monday talking about them assigning to us our intentions and their attempt to make everybody believe that we are at heart mean, extreme, racist, sexist bigots and all that.

-And that whenever we behave in ways that are not racist, sexist bigot, we're just trying to camouflage who we really are, so that when David Koch gives a hundred million dollars to a hospital, he's not really doing it because he cares about patients and sick people and kids in hospitals.
+So that when David Koch gives $100 million to a hospital, he's not really doing it because he cares about patients and sick people and kids in hospitals.

-He's trying to cover up the fact that he's a mean spirited, racist, bigot, and hateful person.
+He's trying to cover up the fact that he's a mean, spirited, racist, bigot, and hateful person.

 And that's why he was protested.